XanderXAJ/docker-planetary-annihilation-server/README.md

 ## Security

-The image is automatically rebuilt every day to ensure the latest versions of MiniUPnPc and the base image are pulled in.
+The image is automatically rebuilt every day to ensure the latest versions of base images and dependencies are pulled in.

 The images are signed using [Cosign][cosign] and the [Fulcio public CA][fulcio].
 The images can be verified by running: